Aim: To create a planting scheme in my garden to grow salad leaves and other greens during the winter months.

 The spreadsheet details more clearly the functions that are provided by each element within the design.

-Finally I explored how the Permaculture Principles and Ethics are reflected in the design and how they further focus upon the different elements and features of the garden.
+Finally I explored how Mollinson’s Permaculture Principles, and the Permaculture Ethics, are reflected in the design and how they cast further focus upon the different elements and features of the garden.

 I detailed what each member of the family would do within the garden.